 - If they need a refresher on using the app, there are instructions for using the WorryTime app in the ‘About WorryTime’ section of the menu, along with links to further information.

-How to follow up with a young person
+How to follow up with a student

 - Ask if they noticed any patterns in their worries, or anything interesting, to encourage them to reflect on their thought patterns.